empowering personal freedom

 The therapy space also allows the client to explore feelings of anxiety or shame that can be present in relationship difficulties and where there is a psycho-sexual factor in the presenting problem, or how the client differs between fantasy and reality in relationship and create realistic goals for relationship with self and others.

-Couple counselling allows a couple a safe space to look to explore and resolve issues in their relationship and often this might be whether they stay together or choose to end the relationship.
 This work initially can help a couple better understand the qualities and attributes that brought them together which might now be creating distress, the goal of intervention to improve understanding of each other, more effective communication and connection.

 However often an ending of relationship still requires the courage, communication and resilience with team working beyond this decision for example if there are children.
 The therapy process can help a couple focus on the necessary communication and team working that is necessary, so that they can be effective in their responsibilities with each other, and minimise conflict.